mulesoft-consulting/HowTo-Series-Examples/devops-munit-howto_1.0.0/devops-howto_1.0.0/README.md

 As with other examples, you can create template applications straight out of the box in Anypoint Studio.
 You can tweak the configurations of these use case-based examples to create your own customized applications in Mule.
 1. Make sure you have all the pre-requisites for the [original SOAP project] (https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service) set up & configured
-2. Install MUnit in the Anypoint Studio as instructed in the [blog](http://blogs.mulesoft.com/dev/leveraging-munit-for-build-automation/)
+2. Install MUnit in the Anypoint Studio as instructed in the MUnit [blog](http://blogs.mulesoft.com/dev/howto/munit/)